-Various other adverse health effects and diseases have also been linked to TCE and PCE exposure.
+Other adverse health effects and diseases have also been linked to TCE and PCE exposure.
 These include aplastic anemia (and other myelodysplastic syndromes) and neurologic disorders such as Parkinson’s disease.

 Birth Defects from Camp Lejeune Water Supply

-Birth defect rates in mothers who lived at Camp Lejeune were compared to the rate of birth defects in pregnant women who lived at Camp Pendleton (another military base in California) where the water supply has never been contaminated.
-Neural tube defects were 5 times more likely in children with gestational exposure to the contaminated water at Lejeune.
+Birth defect rates in mothers who lived at Camp Lejeune were compared to the rate of birth defects in pregnant women who lived at Camp Pendleton (another military base in California), where the water supply has never been contaminated.
+Neural tube defects were five times more likely in children with gestational exposure to the contaminated water at Lejeune.
 This was clear evidence that the contaminated water at Lejeune was causing higher rates of neural tube birth defects (e.g., spinal bifida).

 Although the water contamination at Camp Lejeune impacted thousands of lives, these victims have never been able to get justice or compensation.
 A law in North Carolina known as a “statute of repose” imposes a strict 10-year limit on how long someone can wait before filing a civil lawsuit.

 North Carolina’s statute of repose has effectively blocked all lawsuits brought by Lejeune victims seeking financial compensation.
-In 2016, a MDL involving numerous cases brought by former Camp Lejeune residents was dismissed based on the North Carolina repose statute.
+In 2016, an MDL involving numerous cases brought by former Camp Lejeune residents was dismissed based on the North Carolina repose statute.

 Contact Our Camp Lejeune Water Lawyers